vidjil/vidjil/doc/server.md

 ```

 #### I can't connect to the py4web administration site

-The URL to this site is https://mywebsite/_dashboard.
+The URL to this site is <https://mywebsite/_dashboard>.
 The password should be given in the docker `.env` environment file.

-This password will not persist when the container will be restarted.
-For a persistent password, please use the environment variable.

-Each time you relaunch uwsgi server, the password is update to last value present in `.env`.

 ### Updating a Docker installation